Chris Powell (comedian): Life and career

 Powell was born and raised in Detroit, Michigan.
 He attended Mumford High School and received his bachelor's degree in communication studies from Michigan State University.
 In college he joined the fraternity Kappa Alpha Psi.

 Powell worked in advertising before leaving in 2010 to pursue a career in the entertainment industry.
 His monthly comedy show at Saint Andrew's Hall, "The CP Show", helped him gain wider prominence, in addition to posting comedic videos online.

-In 2015, Powell booked his first television role in a recurring role on Empire.
+In 2015, Powell booked his first television role in a recurring role as Lil Prince on Empire.
 Powell was also selected to perform stand-up on HBO's All Def Comedy (2016).
 For two years, he was a cast member and writer on the Comedy Central series Detroiters (2017-2018).

 He was also a writer for Black Jesus.

 Powell acted in a supporting role on season two of the HBO Max series Love Life (2021).